gcsalzburg/plonk/README.md

 {
     "header": "Basename (without suffix) of the file to use as header image, e.g. DSC00317", "title": "Title of album",
     "description": "Sentence or two about the album.
-Can include links."
+Web addresses are converted to links."
 }
 ```